LGBTQ rights in Spain: LGBT rights movement in Spain

 The first gay organisation in Spain was the Spanish Homosexual Liberation Movement (MELH, Movimiento Español de Liberación Homosexual, Moviment Espanyol d'Alliberament Homosexual), which was founded in 1970 in Barcelona.
 The group also established centers in Madrid and Bilbao.
-It disbanded in 1973 because of police pressure, but following Franco's death, several members of the group formed the Front d'Alliberament Gai de Catalunya (FAGC) in 1975 to continue campaigning for LGBT rights.
-Several more groups were established, including the Euskal Herriko Gay-Les Askapen Mugimendua in the Basque Country, the Frente Homosexual de Acción Revolucionaria in Madrid, and the Coordinadora de Frentes de Liberación Homosexual de Estado Español (COFLHEE), all three in 1977.
+It disbanded in 1973 because of police pressure, but following Franco's death, several members of the group formed the Front d'Alliberament Gai de Catalunya (FAGC) in 1975 to continue campaigning for sexual liberation.
+Several more groups were established, including the Euskal Herriko Gay-Les Askapen Mugimendua in the Basque Country, the Unión Democrática de Homosexuales de Málaga in Malaga Frente Homosexual de Acción Revolucionaria in Madrid.
+In 1977 the first nationwide platform, the Coordinadora de Frentes de Liberación Homosexual de Estado Español (COFLHEE), was formed.
 On 28 June 1977, the FAGC organised the first gay demonstration in Spain in the city of Barcelona with about 4,000 to 5,000 participants.
 Police repressed the event, with several arrests and injuries.
-Exactly one year later, the Frente de Liberación Homosexual de Castilla held a demonstration in Madrid with about 10,000 people.
-Disagreement within these groups caused many to shut down; many members advocated a more "radical" movement with public demonstrations and many felt the organizations had failed to properly address or campaign for the rights of lesbians and bisexuals.
-LGBT groups saw an important landmark moment in 1979 with the decriminalisation of homosexuality.
+Exactly one year later, the Frente de Liberación Homosexual de Castilla held a demonstration in Madrid with about 10,000 people, and other groups held marches in Bilbao and Seville.
+Similar marches and rallies would be held in the coming years in cities like Vigo and Valencia.
+Disagreement within these groups caused different splits, including the departure of lesbian women to join feminist groups and the formation of more radical groups opposing the institutionalization of the movement.
+Gay liberation groups saw an important landmark moment in 1979 with the decriminalisation of homosexuality.